Goal-Oriented Semantic Communications for 6G Networks: Semantic Information Extraction

 \subsection{{{Speech and Text}}}

-For a one-dimensional speech signal, the speech-to-text conversion can be first performed by speech recognition.
-With the extracted text information, various approaches developed by Natural Language Processing (NLP) community can be applied to extract embedding as typical semantic information, which represents the words, phrases, or text as a low-dimensional vector.
-The most famous embedding extraction method is Bidirectional Encoder Representations from Transformers (BERT) proposed by Google, which can be pre-trained and fine-tuned via one additional output layer for different text tasks.
-However, during the speech-to-text conversion process, the timbre and emotion conveyed in the speech may lose.
+For one-dimensional speech signal, the speech-to-text conversion can be first performed by speech recognition.
+With the extracted text information, the famous embedding extraction method, i.e., Bidirectional Encoder Representations from Transformers (BERT) can be applied to extract embedding as typical semantic information, which represents the words, phrases, or text as a low-dimensional vector \cite{Luo2022}.
+However, during the speech-to-text conversion process, the timbre and emotion conveyed in the speech may be lost.